metakgp/git-exercise/README.md

 This is a place to practice git.

-- **Learn to use git**:
-  - Go through the try git tutorial at https://try.github.io/levels/1/challenges/1
-  - Read the first two chapters of the book [Pro Git](http://git-scm.com/book/en/v2)

  Your exercise is to add your name to this list.
 To complete this exercise you need to:

-- **Fork the repo, create a new branch, make changes and send a pull request**
+- **Fork this repo, create a new branch, make changes and send a pull request**

+- **Learning resources**:
+  - Go through the try git tutorial at https://try.github.io/levels/1/challenges/1
+  - Learn about branching through from the interactive tutorial at http://pcottle.github.io/learnGitBranching/
   - [This guide by Github](https://help.github.com/articles/using-pull-requests/) should give you a good idea of what pull requests are how to use them.